Overview

 - if you wish to capture inventories of that PC use the following

-- Ubuntu apt packages, macOS Brew packages, or MSYS2 pacman packages on windows
+- these will that are currently installed:- Ubuntu apt packages, macOS Brew packages, or MSYS2 pacman packages on windows

 - Ubuntu snap packages